-Unified by rugged landscapes, history, and residents with hardy attitudes, it’s an understatement to say Ontario and Minnesota share a few things common.
+Unified by rugged landscapes, history, and residents with hardy attitudes, it’s an understatement to say Ontario and Minnesota share a few things in common.
 In celebration of what we share, Lake of the Woods Brewing Company is working on opening up breweries in both Minnesota and Manitoba this year.
 In this piece, I intend to explore this budding relationship between Ontario, Minnesota, and one brewing company.

 Lake of the Woods makes a presence on maps in Ontario, Minnesota, and Manitoba.
 With the lake being a celebrated gem of all three regions, we are honouring that connection by making beer without borders!
 The Rainy River that now defines the borderline between Canada and the USA was once a main artery of the fur trade.
 It’s about time Lake of the Woods Beer made its way down both sides of the windy river.
 So, feeding a curiosity for our Minnesotan neighbours, I took a drive down to Grand Marais (awarded “the coolest small town in America” in recent years) to see what Minnesota was all about.
 I planned my visit around North House Folk School’s annual Winterer’s Gathering & Arctic Film Festival event.
 The event proved to be a perfect backdrop to dive into Minnesotan culture.
 While in Grand Marais, I also wanted to get a sense of what the Northwoods meant to people, and how that might differentiate the identity of the coming Minnesotan Lake of the Woods Brewery from our current one in Northern Ontario.